dlang/DIPs/DIPs/DIP1NNN-DK.md

 - [my vision of D's future](https://dlang.org/blog/2019/10/15/my-vision-of-ds-future/)

 Take reference counting for example: As long as the reference count can be meddled with from `@safe` code, freeing the memory can't be `@trusted` and D won't support `@safe` reference counting.

+It is important to note that the concepts in this DIP have nothing to do with memory allocation or lifetimes however.
+Even when freeing memory did not exist, restricting variable and field access from `@safe` code is still useful.
+Ensuring that `free` on manually managed memory can be encapsulated in a `@trusted` function is an important _application_ of this DIP though.

 ### Existing holes in `@safe`